gabrielmnt/sanake-game/README.md

-This is the "snake game" game developed with the support of library pygame and random.
+This is the "snake game" developed with the support of library pygame and random.